wangix3/rayhou0710.github.io/_pages/about.md

 My research interests lie at the intersection of traditional infrastructures (e.g. highway bridges) and cutting-edge electrical & computer engineering technologies (e.g. computer vision).
 One of my recent reseach projects is to build a cyber-physical system (CPS) integrating wireless structural health monitoring (SHM) systems deployed in highway bridges with intelliegnt transportation systems (ITS) and cloud computing platforms aiming to make the infrastructure & transportation systems smarter and robuster.

 I will intern at the Materials Research Department at [Toyota Research Institute (TRI)](http://www.tri.global/), Ann Arbor, MI starting from September, 2017 to work on a material informatics project.
-Deep learning and text mining techniques will be applied to discover potential meterails for new types of Lithium-ion batteries.
+Deep learning and text mining techniques will be applied to discover potential materials for new types of Lithium-ion batteries.

 Goals for Near Future
 ======